 If this sounds like mumble jumble, don’t worry.
 ACT is also very much about acting, acting on dealing with life instead of walking away from problems.
 ACT is new in the way that it gives words and concepts to things that are actually pretty obvious.
 Many of the concepts used can be found in philosophy.

-ACT is more a way of life, an attitude.
-Aimed at long-term goals while remaining very much attentive to the present.
+Acceptance and Commitment Therapy is a way of approaching life, an attitude.
+ACT is aimed at long-term goals while remaining very much attentive to the present.

 Want to know more?
 Perhaps the best way is to experience it.
-I offer free intakes where you may already experience what ACT in combination with working with artistic methods can mean for you.
+Contact me to schedule an intake where you may already experience what ACT in combination with working with artistic methods can mean for you.

 Interesting books to consider on this topic:

 - The Happiness Trap, by Russ Harris (English)